mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 solution for building TANGO clients in Python/Qt.
 It was designed with ease of use and ease of deployment in mind.
 Only basic knowledge of web-development and Node.js [@tools-nodejs] is required to get started.

+**Consider security aspects.**
+Each application, especially one that performs network communication, has to secure sensible data and prevent unwanted access.
+In case of TangoJS this is the job for the *Connector* and corresponding backend server.
+For instance, mTango server may use roles defined in servlet container.
+It also integrates with TangoAccessControl.
+The authentication in the server is performed using HTTP Basic Auth, which is simple and secure way of providing user credentials.
+The link between the *Connector* and the server may be secured by using **encrypted HTTPS protocol**.
+This has not impact on development and should be handled during deployment.

 **Choose the best language.**
 Since TangoJS amis to allow for building TANGO clients that run in web